MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-configurable-edge-commands.md

 # Configurable Microsoft Edge commands

 This article describes the Microsoft Edge commands that can be configured via the **ConfigureKeyboardShortcut** policy.
-To see a list of all available shortcuts in Microsoft Edge, see [Keyboard shortcuts in Microsoft Edge](https://support.microsoft.com/microsoft-edge/keyboard-shortcuts-in-microsoft-edge-50d3edab-30d9-c7e4-21ce-37fe2713cfad#ID0EBBD=Windows).
+To see a list of all the available shortcuts in Microsoft Edge, see [Keyboard shortcuts in Microsoft Edge](https://support.microsoft.com/microsoft-edge/keyboard-shortcuts-in-microsoft-edge-50d3edab-30d9-c7e4-21ce-37fe2713cfad#ID0EBBD=Windows).

 ## Configurable commands